 1.4.
 Common evidence that proves fault

-When car accident victims file a negligence lawsuit, their lawyers typically rely on such evidence as:
+When you file a negligence lawsuit, your lawyers typically rely on such evidence as:

 - eyewitness testimony and smartphone video;